Artemis

-In myth and literature, Artemis is presented as a hunting goddess of the woods, surrounded by her chaste band of nymphs.
-In the myth of Actaeon, when the young hunter sees her bathing naked, he is transformed into a deer by the angered goddess and is then devoured by his own hunting dogs, who do not recognize their master.
-In the story of Callisto, the girl is driven away from Artemis's company after breaking her vow of virginity, having lain with and been impregnated by Zeus.
+In myth and literature, Artemis is presented as a hunting goddess, who roams the wilderness surrounded by her retinue of nymphs.
+The hunter Actaeon was said to have seen her bathing naked, whereupon the goddess transformed him into a deer; he was then devoured by his own hunting dogs, who did not recognize their master.
+In another story, Callisto was driven away from Artemis's company after breaking her vow of virginity, having lain with Zeus.
 In the Epic tradition, Artemis halted the winds blowing the Greek ships during the Trojan War, stranding the Greek fleet in Aulis, after King Agamemnon, the leader of the expedition, shot and killed her sacred deer.
 Artemis demanded the sacrifice of Iphigenia, Agamemnon's young daughter, as compensation for her slain deer.
 In most versions, when Iphigenia is led to the altar to be offered as a sacrifice, Artemis pities her and takes her away, leaving a deer in her place.
 In the war that followed, Artemis supported the Trojans against the Greeks, and she challenged Hera in battle.

-Artemis was one of the most widely venerated of the Ancient Greek deities; her worship spread throughout ancient Greece, with her multiple temples, altars, shrines, and local veneration found everywhere in the ancient world.
+Artemis was one of the most widely venerated Greek deities.
 Her great temple at Ephesus was one of the Seven Wonders of the Ancient World, before it was burnt to the ground.
-Artemis's symbols included a bow and arrow, a quiver, and hunting knives, and the deer and the cypress were sacred to her.
-Diana, her Roman equivalent, was especially worshipped on the Aventine Hill in Rome, near Lake Nemi in the Alban Hills, and in Campania.
+Artemis's symbols included a bow, arrow, and quiver, and the deer was sacred to her.
+In later times, she was identified with Selene, the personification of the Moon.